wallisch/ChromaSwift/README.md

 // Optionally, specify the AudioFingerprintAlgorithm (Default: .test2) testFingerprint = try?
 AudioFingerprint(from: audioFileURL, algorithm: .test4)

-// And / Or the maximum duration to sample in seconds testFingerprint = try?
+// And / Or the maximum duration to sample in seconds (Default: 120) testFingerprint = try?
 AudioFingerprint(from: audioFileURL, maxDuration: 10.0)
 ```